maruel/citygpt/data/ottawa/pages_text/use-and-care-roads-law-no-2003-498.md

 1. It is declared that if any section, subsection or part or parts thereof be declared by any Court of Law to be bad, illegal or ultra vires, such section, subsection or part or parts shall be deemed to be severable and all parts hereof are declared to be separate and independent and enacted as such.
 1. In this by-law, a word interpreted in the singular number has a corresponding meaning when used in the plural.

-## Section 3 - General Prohibitions
+## Section 3 - General prohibitions

 1. No person shall, unless otherwise authorized by the provisions of this or any other by-law of the City,
   1. permit oils, chemicals or substances to be deposited or spilled on a highway including such substances deposited as a result of car maintenance activities, car rust prevention measures and the spillage of rust protecting substances and the general spillage of substances from vehicles